ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - the private headerfiles `kdbnotificationinternal.h`, `kdbioplugin.h`.
 - `kdb get`, `kdb mv` and `kdb cp` use error code `11` if keys are not found
+- the constant `ENABLE_ASAN` in the constants plugin

 We removed: